 Mental Health Counselors work in a variety of settings; they can work in public hospitals, private clinics, or sometimes even do house calls.
 Their main focus is counseling patients on prevention whether it be from helping a drug addict overcome their addiction, to helping someone end their self-harming, to helping married couples with problems work out their differences and prevent divorce.

 This non-clinical healthcare job requires a master’s degree and state licensure.
 Mental health counselors are responsible for helping patients who are struggling emotionally.
 Mental Health Counselors are responsible for helping patients who struggle with mental wellness issues that might struggle from trauma, addiction, or other mental obstacles.
 The unique thing about becoming a Mental Health Counselor is that you can specialize in a topic of your choosing, and work directly with patients who are suffering in that specialization.

 According to PayScale, Mental Health Counselors typically earn between $29,280/yr to $59,100/yr.

 Medical social workers work in hospitals and other health service locations.
 They serve as case managers, therapists, or work with patients to guide them through their care and treatments.
 Many coordinate care for patients who need ongoing procedures, or live with a chronic illness.
 This non-clinical healthcare job can be very demanding, as they work with patients with terminal illnesses and must guide not only the patient, but many times interact with the families to provide counseling and crisis intervention.

 It’s a good idea to get your master’s degree if you want to land a good job in this field, because the more education you have, the more responsibility and autonomy you have, and the more money you make.
-A medical social worker with experience and time under their belt can make up to $65,000, with potential for more depending on location and experience.

 3. Medical Equipment Preparer